LIMITED TIME OFFER

 Always Be Relevant:

-Treat your client's email inbox like a special place and resist the urge to continuously bombard them with promotional emails.
-You could include a promo once in a while to push reservations.
-But most of the time try to offer information that can serve some value to guests traveling to your locality.
+You could include a promotion once in a while to push reservations.
+Most of the time, try to offer information that can serve some value to guests traveling to your locality.

 To further pique their interest, send personalized emails based on the information you have on them.
 If they are celebrating a birthday or anniversary, maybe offer them a birthday or anniversary discount.
-Or if for example they are known to travel around with pets you should include information about the closest vet and other institutions like pet-friendly cafes, etc.

-Set a Schedule and Be Mindful of Frequency:
+Set a schedule and be mindful of frequency:

 Use Unpassable Subject Lines